 You should know that if the case is one involving a drunk driving, the police

-order to save your important driving privilege.
-Bruce Blythe, a local
+to save your important driving privilege.
+Bruce Blythe, a local Bakersfield DUI

-Bakersfield DUI Lawyer can assist you in dealing with the state agency and
+Lawyer can assist you in dealing with the state agency and securing a hearing

 You certainly do!
 The fact that you are innocent does not mean you will be

 acquitted at trial.
 We all like to think that truth and justice always prevails, but